 Make sure you’re living in a safe and secure environment by doing a cognitive evaluation.
 If you’re experiencing confusion, poor judgment, and disorientation in your home, then these could be signs of dementia or Alzheimer’s.

-Why Choose Discovery Village At Naples?
+Why Choose Discovery Village At Naples for Senior Living?

 As we age, we experience changes in our bodies and minds that can result in forgetfulness or difficulty with everyday tasks.
 When these problems affect our ability to live independently, it’s time to consider long-term care options.
 SHINE® Memory Care is designed for adults with Alzheimer’s disease and other forms of dementia.
 We provide a safe and supportive environment, allowing residents to remain independent as long as possible.
 At Discovery Village At Naples, we believe that aging doesn’t mean living with an illness, but you need support at certain stages of life.
 Our memory care program provides personalized attention and assistance with daily activities like bathing and dressing and engaging activities such as crafts, movies, cooking classes, and more.